bldl/emplace-spidermonkey/README.md

 * **How to write ecmarkup**

-  Ecmarkup is a markup language used for writing technical spesifications.
+  Ecmarkup is a markup language used for writing technical specifications.
 It has a syntax similar to `HTML`, making it intuitive for those familiar with web development.
 Here's a simple example of what an algorithm in a `.emu` file looks like (`.emu` is the file ending of an ecmarkup file):

   ```html
   <!DOCTYPE html>